5 MinsDecember 24, 2019

 [Also Read: How to check your Credit Score]

-you satisfy the eligibility criteria.
+the eligibility criteria.
 The process is entirely digital and all it takes is a few clicks.
 You can apply through your internet banking account or Axis Mobile app.

 Axis Bank grants 24x7 Personal Loans anywhere between Rs 50,000 to Rs 15 lakh with a flexible repayment tenure ranging from 12 to 60 months.
-If you need a smaller amount for a
+If you need a smaller amount for a shorter

-shorter period, you can avail an XS Personal Loan which offers Rs 10,000 to Rs 1 lakh for tenures between 3 months and one year.
+period, you can avail an XS Personal Loan which offers Rs 10,000 to Rs 1 lakh for tenures between 3 months and one year.

 As a prudent borrowing exercise, first, assess your loan requirement (borrow with means), and then ascertain how much the EMI on your Personal Loan will be using Axis Bank’s Personal Loan EMI calculator --- an effective online tool that provides the answer in split second.